Skip to main content

 From the many, one.
 Recruitment is about casting your net as wide as possible to find as big and diverse a pool of candidates as possible.

-The recruitment funnel is a handy way of thinking about casting that net and then, as candidates move down the funnel, deciding who's the best fit and enticing them to join.
+The recruitment funnel is a handy way of thinking about casting that net and then, as candidates move down the funnel, narrowing down who's the best fit and enticing them to join.

 What Is The Recruitment Funnel?

 The recruitment funnel is a model used by recruiters and HR professionals to describe the stages a candidate goes through from initial awareness to becoming a hired employee.
-It helps to visualize and manage the hiring process efficiently.
+It helps to visualize the hiring process and mange it more efficiently.

 If you imagine recruitment to be like sales, with the product a role at your organization, then it’s very similar to the marketing funnel used by marketing teams.